matttgregg/advent21/README.md

 _Update_ : In a lesson for using the right data structure, using a min heap implementation works in about a fifth of the time of using a (continually) resorted list.

+_Update_ : This seemed to lend itself to visualizations, however just plotting the best path cost to each point leads to a rather simple image.
+However, I noticed that it's *mostly* equal to a simple distance function from the top left corner.
+If you strip away that function (scaling so that it matches at the start and end points), you get a lot more interesting detail.
+It's also strangely organic, reminiscent of clouds.

+### Day 16

+I like the way that AoC shifts between deceptively simple but computationally hard problems to failry complicated problems which are fairly cheap in terms of computation.
+This definitely falls into the latter category.
+There are a lot of details to encode, but as long as you keep them straight you don't need to worry about performance problems.

+As I've been working through the excellent [Crafting Interpreters](https://craftinginterpreters.com/) I decided to take a fairly standard, hand written approach.

+My program looks very much like a tokenizer (where all my tokens are `1` or `0`), and I build up a tree structure.
+The second part, evaluating the message, was happily trivial given I'd passed the data properly for my first part.

+I did take a slight shortcut on summing the version values - I kept a total as I was reading them, but it would be easy enough to evaluate from a tree walk as well.